silver-language/workspace-silver/wiki/silver-data/block structure.md

 		price: $9.99

-The only difference being in the 'tag' blocks, one has a colon, one does not.

 Normally something without a colon denotes a value, as in the tags ('new' etc) themselves.
 But can a block be anonymous, and if so how would you denote it, and how would you interpret the first example?